-We also need to express that a random variable X is (close to) independent of a quantum state E when given a random variable Y. This means that when given Y, the state E gives no (or little) additional information on X. Formally, this is expressed by requiring that ρ{XYE} is of the form (or close to)
+CONDITIONAL INDEPENDENCE.
+We also need to express that a random variable X is (close to) independent of a quantum state E when given a random variable Y. This means that when given Y, the state E gives no (or little) additional information on X. Formally, this is expressed by requiring that ρ{XYE} equals (or is close to) $\rho{X \leftrightarrow Y \leftrightarrow E}$, which is defined as4